wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 You will then have the option to customize your contact form, add your photo, set meeting preferences and schedule.<br>
 Once you are logged in to vCita, you can always change your contact form settings from the WordPress plugin settings page.<br><br>

-= Can I add the proactive contact form (Active Engage) to a specific page?  = Visit our support forum to see how to <a href="http://support.vcita.com/forums/21650943-wordpress">Add Active Engage to specific pages</a><BR>
+= Can I add LiveSite to a specific page?  =
+Visit our support forum to see how to <a href="http://support.vcita.com/forums/21650943-wordpress">Add LiveSite to specific pages</a><BR>

 = How do I choose between Contact Form and Contact Widget? = You don't have to choose!
 Those three works together perfectly<Br>